This is the complete guide to magnets for magnet fishing.

 How does Magnet Fishing Work?

-People who engage in metal fishing often aim to retrieve treasures and valuable objects from the bottom of a river, lake, pond, or other water body.
-The essence of searching for these items is that these objects are expected to be useful but are lying there unused and may be lost forever.
+People who engage in metal fishing often aim to retrieve treasures and valuable objects from the bottom of rivers, lakes, ponds, or other water bodies.
+The essence of searching for these items is that these metal objects are expected to be useful but are lying there unused and may be lost forever.

 Types of Magnets for Magnet Fishing

 There are several types of magnets in the market.
 These types have several options under them.
 When it comes to choosing a magnet, there are several choices you can make depending on your budget, the materials they are made of, the pulling force, and other factors.
-You may choose a magnet from these options:
+You may choose one of these options:

 1. Neodymium magnets

-Neodymium magnets are the most common types of magnets used in magnet fishing.
-They are a combination of neodymium, iron, and boron alloy in a structure of Nd2 Fe14 B. They are permanent magnets and make most of the most durable magnets in the market.
+Neodymium magnets are the most common type of magnets used in magnet fishing.
+They are a combination of neodymium, iron, and boron alloy in a structure of Nd2 Fe14 B. These magnets are permanent and make some of the most durable ones in the market.
 They are built to resist corrosion and retain their brightness.

 2. Ferrite magnets

 Ferrite magnets are usually bigger than neodymium magnets.
 They are also cheaper but not as powerful.
 Ferrite magnets are made of the same material as your fridge.
 If you want a magnet that will cover more area, ferrite magnets might be great for it.
 However, they are weaker compared to neodymium magnets and are susceptible to cracking.